rachelfennell/webdevproject/40489443/README.md

 - This README is for CSC7062: Web Development Assignment.
 - It is an grade classification web application designed for the above module.
--The web app does not contain the node_modules folder.

 ***How to install & run the project***